tameshia/aws-fundamentals-lab/phases/phase3_s3.md

 # Phase 3 — Storage with Amazon S3

 ## 🎯 Goal
-Learn how to store, secure, and manage objects in AWS using **Simple Storage Service (S3)**.
-You’ll create a private, encrypted, versioned S3 bucket and explore how access control works in AWS.

-# Phase 3 — Storage with Amazon S3

-## 🎯 Goal
 Learn how to create, secure, and manage object storage in AWS using **Amazon S3**.
 You’ll explore versioning, encryption, and access management — foundational skills for secure cloud storage.